scott-braze/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 {: .reset-td-br-1 .reset-td-br-2}

+## Adding Public Keys {#key-management}

+In the "Manage App Group" page, add your Public Key to a specific app in the Braze Dashboard.
+Each app supports up to 3 Public Keys.

+Note: The same Public/Private keys may be used across apps.

+To add a Public Key:

+1. Choose the app in the left-hand side menu
+2. Click the **Add Public Key** button within the SDK Authentication settings
+3. Paste in the Public Key, and add an optional description
+4. After saving your changes, the key will appear in the list of Public Keys.

+To delete a key, or to promote a key to the Primary key, choose the corresponding action in the overflow menu next to each key.

 ## Enabling in the Braze Dashboard {#braze-dashboard}

 Once your [Server-side Integration][1] and [SDK Integration][2] are complete, you can begin to enable this feature for those specific apps.